FarzadAziziZade/MLDSSG/README.md

 # MLDSSG
 Predictive Machine Learning Models for Optimization of Direct Solar Steam Generation.
-Solar Steam Generators are devices that produce freshwater only using solar energy.
+Direct Solar Steam Generators are devices that produce freshwater only using solar energy.

 Cite this paper
 ---------------